Results for 'ika'

 Be correct

-He tika tāu, e Niko, hoki ora atu ki tō kāinga.
+He tika tāu, e Ari, hoki ora atu ki tō kāinga.

 Ka mate koe i te kai hikareti.